UE4SS-RE/RE-UE4SS/docs/installation-guide.md

 > **Note:** If you are using the experimental version for development, you should be using the dev version of the docs, which you can get to by appending docs.ue4ss.com with `/dev` (e.g. this page would be `https://docs.ue4ss.com/dev/installation-guide`).

+## Overriding Install Location

+This method allows you to override the location of the `root directory` while proxy injection still works.

+In your `game executable directory` alongside the `dwmapi.dll`, create a file called `override.txt` and inside it you can write either an absolute path or a relative path to your new `UE4SS.dll`.

+For an example, possible paths could be:
+- `C:\ue4ss\UE4SS.dll`
+- `..\..\..\..\..\..\UE4SS.dll`

 ## Manual Injection

-> Using manual injection will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game executable directory`,
-but any directory may be used.
+> Using manual injection will mean that the `root directory` and `working directory` are treated as one single directory that happens to also be the same directory as your `game executable directory`, but any directory may be used.

 Following the download of basic or dev methods (stable or experimental) and delete `dwmapi.dll`.
 Afterwards, launch the game and manually inject `UE4SS.dll` using your injector of choice.

-## Central Install Location
+### Central Install Location via Manual Injection

 This method is a way to install UE4SS in one place for all your games.
 Simply extract the zip file of your choice (basic or dev) in any directory _outside_ the `game directory`, this is what's known as the `root directory`.